1934 10¢ Great Smoky Mountains

 Great Smoky Mountains National Park

 Native Americans were likely hunting in the Great Smoky Mountains as many as 14,000 years ago.
-Hernando de Soto in 1540 and Juan Pardo in 1567 were likely the first Europeans to visit the Smokies, passing through the French Broad River valley.
+Hernando de Soto and Juan Pardo were likely the first Europeans to visit the Smokies, in 1540 and 1567 respectively, passing through the French Broad River valley.